 City of College Park: Design-Engineering for Complete and Green Streets

-Updated Thursday, September 18, 2020: The consultant has completed the 30% design work.
-The report describing the process for selecting five street segments for reconstruction as complete and green streets is being prepared for publication and is expected to be completed by the end of 2020.
+Updated January 7, 2021: The consultant has completed the 30% design work.
+The report describing the process for selecting five street segments for reconstruction as complete and green streets is being prepared for publication and is expected to be published in early 2021.

 This project will lead to the implementation of the City of College Park Complete and Green Streets policies.
 The project will address sidewalks, bicycle infrastructure, stormwater best management practices and street trees.
 Cost estimates will also be provided.
 The project will provide 30% of the design and engineering required to fund construction.